mdelamofernandez/APPLICATION_PORTFOLIO_MDELAMO/README.md

 # APPLICATION_PORTFOLIO_MDELAMO

 Welcome to my Application Portfolio for the BSC HPC Internship Programme.
-This repository showcases a curated collection of projects, code samples, and documents that demonstrate my expertise in high-performance computing (HPC), parallel programming, distributed systems, compiler development, and computer architecture simulation—all within a multidisciplinary framework that combines Business Management and Computer Engineering.

 ## Table of Contents